Dane County offers 10-year deal to keep World Dairy Expo in Madison

 Officials with the expo — the largest convention and exposition in Dane County with an estimated annual economic impact of more than $45 million — solicited proposals last month for alternative locations due in part to Dane County’s COVID-19-related restrictions, although they said Madison remains the preferred location for this year’s show.

-Dane County's proposed contract would still need to be approved by the World Dairy Expo board and the County Board.
+The proposed contract would need to be approved by the World Dairy Expo board and the County Board.

 Expo general manager Scott Bentley said Dane County’s “generous offer” of a 10-year contract will be thoroughly reviewed by the expo’s executive committee and a decision is expected later this spring.